Shall we count the living or the dead?: Mechanisms of action

-If instead we relied upon the model in Figure 2, a similar argument could be used to show that the risk ratio will be homogeneous, under the monotonicity condition $Pr(\mathbb{D})=0$ and the independence condition $\mathbb{E}\independent \mathbb{W}$, with analogous methodological implications:
+The same logic can be used in the target population to show that under similar conditions, $Pr(\neg \mathbb{B}\vert v,t) = SR_{v,t}$.
+Therefore, under the model in figure 1, and with the additional assumptions stated above, $Pr(\mathbb{B} \vert v,s) = Pr(\mathbb{B} \vert t,v) \implies SR_{v,s} = SR_{v,t}$.
+The utility of this result arises from the observation that heterogeneity on the survival ratio scale can then be understood as resulting from biologically interpretable deviations from these conditions.
+In particular, heterogeneity between groups due to differences between $Pr(\mathbb{B} \vert v,s)$ and $Pr(\mathbb{B}\vert v,t)$ corresponds to the familiar concept of effect modification \citep{huitfeldt_effect_2019}, and can be accounted for by including in $V$ all predictors of the joint distribution of $B_1, B_2$ and $B_3$ whose prevalence may differ between settings $s$ and $t$.
+This provides a theoretical rationale for conditional effect measure stability between these settings even if the baseline risk generated by $\mathbb{U}$ differs between them.

-Therefore, a fundamental question for the choice between the survival ratio and the risk ratio for safety outcomes will be whether our knowledge about biology guides us towards believing the mechanism of action is best described by the model in Figure 1 or by the model in Figure 2.
-This can be evaluated by reasoning about what each model says about the intervention's mechanism of action; i.e.\ about whether the effect of treatment depends on switches of type $B$, or switches of type $E$.
+If instead we relied upon the model in Figure 2, a similar argument could be used to show that the reciprocal of the risk ratio (and therefore also the risk ratio) is determined by the prevalence of $\neg \mathbb{E}$, under the positive monotonicity condition $Pr(\mathbb{D})=0$ and the independence condition $\mathbb{E}\independent \mathbb{W} \vert v,s$: